link1905/system-design-101/content/docs/web-service/service-cluster.md

 #### Decentralized Communication

-To maximize availability, the system can eliminate the connection store and **deterministically map** users to instances..
+To maximize availability, the system can eliminate the connection store and **deterministically map** users to instances.

 Each instance is responsible for a specific group of users;
 When a user connects to the system, it will be assigned to the owner instance.